On order continuous duals of vector lattices of continuous functions on resolvable spaces: Measure-theoretic interpretation

 \subsection{Acknowledgements}

 The results in this paper were obtained, in part, while the second author visited Leiden University from May to June 2017.
 He thanks the Mathematical Institute of Leiden University for their hospitality.
-This visit was supported financially by the National Research Foundation of South Africa and the Gottfried Wilhelm Leibniz Basic Research Institute, Johannesburg, South Africa.
+This visit was supported financially by the Gottfried Wilhelm Leibniz Basic Research Institute, Johannesburg, South Africa, and the National Research Foundation of South Africa, grant number 81378.
 The first author thanks the Department of Mathematics and Applied Mathematics of the University of Pretoria for their hospitality during a visit in March 2018.